bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

+WEATHER2GEO.
+Python tool that filters cities by the weather that was in them on a certain date and time (MSN API).
+The list of cities can be customised by changing the text file: https://github.com/elliott-diy/Weather2Geo

 Rhino User Checker is a command line in a web interface (which is funny in itself).
 The tool searches for a nickname on a number of sites: https://usercheck.oscarzulu.org/

 ----